g4brielvs/g4brielvs/README.md

 </h1>
 <br>

-I'm Gabriel, a passionate Geospatial Data Scientist dedicated to leveraging data-driven insights for sustainable development at the [Development Data Group/World Bank](https://www.worldbank.org/en/about/unit/unit-dec/dev). 🌐
+I'm Gabriel, a passionate Geospatial Data Scientist dedicated to leveraging data-driven insights for sustainable development at the [Development Data Partnership](https://datapartnership.org) and [Development Data Group/World Bank](https://www.worldbank.org/en/about/unit/unit-dec/dev). 🌐

 With a solid background in geospatial analysis, remote sensing, and data visualization, I thrive on extracting meaningful patterns from complex spatial datasets to address pressing global challenges.